Do What You Can, With What You Have, Where You Are

 Remember the graph from the...

-Pass the Energy Please Part 2 – The ATP-PC Energy System
+Pass the Energy Please Part 5 – The Oxidative System.
+Long duration, Low power

 How Dragon Boating Transforms Lives for Women with Breast Cancer